Our Services

 Helpful Resources

-Yellow diarrhea is often temporary and occurs when stool moves too quickly or fat is not absorbed, but it can also signal Giardia, viral gastroenteritis, food intolerances, IBS, or disorders of the pancreas, celiac disease, gallbladder, or liver.
+Yellow diarrhea is often temporary, caused by stool passing too quickly through the intestines or poor fat absorption.
+However, it can also indicate Giardia infection, viral gastroenteritis, food intolerances, IBS, or conditions affecting the pancreas, gallbladder, liver, or celiac disease.

 Seeing yellow diarrhea in the toilet can be unsettling.
 While stool color naturally varies depending on diet and digestion, consistently yellow, loose, or watery stools may signal that something isn't working quite right in your digestive system.